anaconda/nbpresent/README.md

 This will be the home of the next generation of slide authoring presentation for [Jupyter Notebooks](https://github.com/jupyter/notebook).

-You can view the proposal right in github, or [http://nbviewer.ipython.org/github/bollwyvl/nbpresent/blob/master/proposal.ipynb](check it out on nbviewer).
+You can view the proposal right in github, or [check it out on nbviewer](http://nbviewer.ipython.org/github/bollwyvl/nbpresent/blob/master/proposal.ipynb).